 For Employees of Partner Organizations

-The university offers unique benefits to corporate partners, including tuition discounts on hundreds of degree programs for employees of partner organizations.
+The university offers unique benefits to corporate partners, including customized curriculum or tuition discounts on hundreds of degree programs for employees of partner organizations.
 Some of our current employer partners include:

 - Duke Energy — Duke Energy employees are eligible for tuition discounts and exclusive $3,000 scholarships.
 For more information on our partnership, click here.